 Continuous assessment: These modules will be assessed using continuous assessment consisting of summative assessments during the year.
-Students will not write a formal final summative assessment.
-Therefore, the year mark will also be the final mark with a year mark and last assessment mark weight contribution of 100:0.
+Students will not

 - Semester mark is calculated from a series of continuous assessments; - Students do NOT write an Examination; - Therefore no exam admission required; - Semester mark = Final mark - Students with a final mark between 40 49 qualifies for a sup exam. - Sup exam: - For the sup exam only the Exam mark counts and is capped on 50. - For students writing a sick exam students must have a progress mark of at least 40%. - Only the exam mark counts, not capped on 50.